OSU-AIGSA/osu-aigsa.github.io/docs/_posts/2023-04-06-reading-group.md

 event_group: rlflavors
 ---

-This [Spring 2023 AIGSA reading group](https://www.aigsa.club) is about Flavors of Reinforcement Learning.
-Join us for the first meeting!

 We'll kick off the reading group with a light discussion on the range of topics we'd like to cover this term and the location/format for the sessions.

 Below are some fun and light pointers regarding RL (optional reading):